MastanSayyad/MastanSayyad/README.md

     </tr>
     <tr>
       <td><a href="https://visual-sort-pink.vercel.app/">Visual Sort</a></td>
-      <td>A tool to visualize sorting algorithms with interactive elements.</td>
+      <td>Visual Sort is a web-based sorting algorithm visualization tool built using HTML, CSS, Bootstrap, SCSS, and JavaScript.
+This project provides an interactive way to visualize various sorting algorithms in action, helping users understand how different algorithms work and their efficiency in sorting data.</td>
     </tr>
   </table>
 </details>